APHA-CSU/sequence-manager/README.md

 ### (5) Concatenate summary csv files

 Each job machine will create a summary csv file which it appends to after each batch run.
 This is pushed to `s3://s3-csu-003/v3/summary/<job-id>.csv` at the end of the last batch.
-This CSV file contains relevant metadata for every sample's raw-reads and sequenced results including s3-uris for both.
+This csv file contains relevant metadata for every sample's raw-reads and sequenced results including s3-uris for both.

 When the last job machine has finished and all samples have been processed, the csv files for each job machine should be concatenated into a single csv file with a row for every sample that was processed.
 It will contain the following column names: